zaphar/ucg/README.md

     let host1 = hosts.0;
     let host2 = hosts.1;

+Lista can be concatenated with the + operator.

+    let more_hosts = hosts + ["db3.local.net"];

+Both the left and the right side of the + operator must be lists or you will get a type fail.

 ### Variables

 UCG can reference a binding using variables.
 Any named value using